Molecular Pathology Laboratory

 hybridization for Breast cancer

-We use FDA approved systems to report on the Her-2 gene status accurately in less than 2 days/case.
+We use FDA approved Metasystems to report on the Her-2 gene status accurately within a week.
 Such quick and accurate reporting is important when time is so valuable.

 Fluorescent in situ